Tutorials

 • Image Scale the correct scale is set: 1.0 mm 'In Image' = 1.0 mm 'In Model'

-• Line Quality the Line Scale is at 0.5
+• Line Quality the Line Scale is set to 0.5

 • Click OK

-On our website, drag the .pdf file into the upload field.
+On our website, drag and drop the .pdf file into the upload field.

 • the colors of the preview match the intended edits

-Gray = no operation / layer to ignore
+Gray = no operation / layer to be ignored

-Please note: unrecognized colors and layer names are automatically read as 'cutting'.
-These lines appear blue in the preview.
+Note that unrecognized colors and layer names are automatically read in as 'cuts'.
+These lines are shown in blue in the preview.